interrogator/corpkit/README.md

 >>> from corpkit import quickview, surgeon
 >>> from dictionaries.process_types import processes

+# use verbal process regex as the query
-# find the dependent of verbal processes, and its functional role
+# deprole finds the dependent of verbal processes, and its functional role
-# keep only results matching function_filter
+# keep only results matching function_filter regex
 >>> sayers = interrogator(corpus, 'deprole', processes.verbal,
 ...    function_filter = r'^nsubj$')